AdrienChampion/induction_for_dummies/src/smt/readme.md

 arrays, algebraic data types, *etc.* And *expressive* because a great deal of verification problems are amenable to SMT without too much trouble.

-On such verification problem is *declarative transition system (induction-based) verification*, as we will see in the following posts.
+One such verification problem is *declarative transition system (induction-based) verification*, as we will see in the following posts.